Massively Parallel Algorithms - SS 2024

 PDF

-If you are interested in doing a thesis with us, please check my Call for Theses.
+If you are interested in doing a thesis with us, please check my our topics on offer.
 Also, be sure to check our research projects.
 If you are interested in any of these, just drop me a line (or anybody else in the CGVR group).

 Some very simple examples that can serve as a starting point.
 They contain a makefile and should compile out-of-the-box, at least under Max OS X and Linux.